samiulAbid/GO-Build-System-for-Sublime-Text-3-On-Windows/README.md

      "G:\Programming_folder\go\helloWorld_project\src\main").
 Now, write your .go program inside the blank file "xxxxxx.go" (by opening it inside sublime text) and then save it.

-4) Open the file "Go.sublime-build" in sublime text 3(or any other editor of your choice).
-     Replace "<full-path-to-template_GO_Program_Runner.bat>" (without quotes) with
-     the full path of your "template_GO_Program_Runner.bat"
-     file(see the detailed instructions inside "Go.sublime-build" itself).
-     Save "Go.sublime-build".
-Next in sublime text's top menubar, click "Preferences > Browse Packages".
-A folder will pop-up.
-Inside this folder, a folder with name = "User" will be present.
-Navigate inside this folder("User") and just copy-paste "Go.sublime-build" inside it(inside the folder "User").
-     Then, close sublime text editor and then open it again.

 5) Code running:
      Open your .go program in sublime text 3.